Unbiased estimation of gravitational-wave anisotropies from noisy data: Validation on mock data

 In total, we produce 1,200 clean maps corresponding to one month of data each.
 In Fig. \ref{all_biased}, we plot the angular power spectra for these clean maps, along with the ensemble mean.
 This once again matches the bias in Eq.~\eqref{eq:bias-leading-order}, as expected in the weak-signal regime.

-We subsequently distribute the clean maps in 100 sets of 12 maps each to construct one-year data sets.
+We subsequently distribute the clean maps in 100 sets of 12 maps each to construct one-year data sets\footnote{The corresponding dirty map and Fisher matrix for each one-year dataset that are used in the $\hat{C}_\ell^{({\rm curr})}$ estimator calculation are obtained by adding up the 12 different dirty maps and Fisher matrices, respectively.}.
 For each set, we calculate the $\hat{C}_\ell^{({\rm curr})}$ and $\hat{C}_\ell^{({\rm opt})}$ estimators.
 The results are plotted in Fig. \ref{estim_comp}, along with the predicted variance (given by Eq. (\ref{theor_unc_opt}) for $\hat{C}_\ell^{({\rm opt})}$, and the same expression in the $n\rightarrow\infty$ limit for $\hat{C}_\ell^{({\rm curr})}$) and sample variance for both estimators, which are in good agreement in both cases.
 Due to the weak signal and short timespan (relative to O3 sensitivity), both estimators have large uncertainties, and are both equally consistent with the injected signal.
 (The variance of the unbiased estimator is larger by a factor of 12/11, as expected; this factor can be reduced by dividing the data into a larger number of subsets.)
 This confirms that the effects of shot noise and the bias in the existing analysis method are both negligibly small at O3 sensitivity.
 In the section below, we show that this will no longer be true at design sensitivity.